Whether you have a handheld leaf blower or a backpack leaf blower, you will run into times when it doesn’t have the power it once had.

 The fuel filter is located in the fuel tank.
 You will find it attached to the end of the fuel line.
 The filter is responsible for straining the fuel to prevent dirt and debris from entering the fuel system.

-When the fuel filter becomes clogged, a loss of power may be experienced because of the lack of fuel to the engine.
+When the fuel filter becomes clogged, a loss of power may be experienced because of the lack of fuel in the engine.

 Solution: Replace a fuel filter that isn’t allowing gas to pass through it and into the fuel line.
 To do this, remove the filter from the fuel tank.
 A clean wire works well to hook the fuel line and pull the filter out of the tank.